ciamac-da/book-list-fullstack-app-using-graphql-reactjs-expressjs-mongodb/README.md

 how to start MongoDB Compass server after you already installed it?
 1. Open up your Terminal and type this command there ==> systemctl start mongod
 2. Check if it works using ==> systemctl status mongod
 3. If you got Active : active means server is running
+4. Now open MongoDB Compass App and click on conncet button to see the database!

 # After that go to the server folder and start the server using ==> npm start
 Connected To Database